One of the most important buildings of the “Sun Village” Thurn is the St. Helena Church along the Peace Trail

-At the foot of the Zettersfeld mountain in the heart of the Lienz Dolomites, there is a holiday village in splendid suroundings: Thurn.
-In 1308 AD in this village there were two castles, one of which was the fortified and residential tower on the Schlössbichl hill.
+Thurn rises at the foot of Mt.
+Zettersfeld in the heart of the Lienz Dolomites, a popular hiking and skiing area.
+Already in 1308 AD, in the village there were two castles, one of which was the fortified and residential tower on the Schlössbichl hill.
 This is also where the name derives from: Thurn is an ancient way of writing for "Turm", which means "tower" in German.
 The St. Nicholas Church in the village, however, has also been Fatima Pilgrimage Church since 1943.